 Driver fatigue is a common problem and a significant factor in road traffic accidents.
-Fatigue is estimated to be a factor in one fifth of fatal motor vehicle collisions in Finland.
+Fatigue is estimated to be a factor in one sixth of fatal motor vehicle collisions in Finland.
 Approximately one in seven Finnish drivers have been so tired over the past year that they have feared they will fall asleep while driving.

 Fatigue and falling asleep whilst driving are serious risks